knguyenOS/knguyenOS/README.md

 **`IT Enthusiast/Photographer/Artist`**

 Hello!
-I am a Computer Information Systems major at the University of Houston 🏫
+I'm a first-generation college student whos passion was fueled at a young age by the fascination of how computers and the internet worked.
+This passion led me to University of Houston where I am currently working towards a bachelor degree in Computer Information Systems 🏫

 <!-- Social Buttons -->
 <p align="left">